sonic-net/SONiC/doc/arp/Proxy Arp.md

 1. Proxy arp shall be set for the interface in kernel
 2. Hardware ARP packet action for that interface must be trap to CPU and not flooded/forwarded in hardware.

 When the interface is deleted, the corresponding configurations must be removed.
-A VS test is required to validate the configuration
+A VS and sonic-mgmt test is required to validate the configuration

 # Design Proposal